alin-andersen/AlinSpace.Commands/README.md

 }
 ```

-## Examples - AsyncCommandManager
+## Examples - *AlinSpace.Command.Manager*

-The *AsyncCommandManager* allows to create *command groups*.
+The *AlinSpace.Command.Manager* allows to create *command groups*.
 Command groups dictate the availability of command execution.
-Async commands are registered to one command group.
+Commands are registered to one command group.
-When registering a *AsyncCommand* to a group, it will return an *ICommand* instance.
+When registering a *ICommand* to a group, it will return an *ICommand* instance.
 This instance can be passed to the view that consumes the command.
 The command manager will hide all the logic for locking, unlocking, and notifying commands for you.
 Additionally, each registered Async command can also add instance-specific logic for CanExecute.